Burn safety: Protect your child from burns

 - Use space heaters wisely.
 Keep space heaters at least 3 feet (about 1 meter) away from bedding, drapes, furniture and other flammable materials.
 Never leave a space heater on when you go to sleep.

 - Keep your fireplace clean.
 An annual cleaning and inspection of a fireplace and chimney can help prevent a chimney fire.

 - Store flammable materials.
 Store flammable liquids tightly sealed in original containers, out of reach of children and away from sources of heat or flames.

 Never leave a room unattended when candles, fireplaces or heaters are in use.

 To prevent injury if a fire occurs:

-- Install fire alarms.
-Install at least one fire alarm on each floor of your home and near any bedrooms.
-Keep the alarms clean and test them monthly.
-Use long-life batteries and change them at least once a year.
-Replace smoke alarms every 10 years or after the expiration date marked on the device.
+- Install smoke alarms.
+Install at least one smoke alarm on each level of your home inside and outside of all sleeping areas.
+Clean alarms monthly and push the button on the alarm every month to make sure it works.
+Use long-life batteries or change them at least once a year.
+Replace smoke alarms that are more than 10 years old.

 - Teach children to stop, drop and roll.
-Teach children what to do if their clothes catch fire.
-Stop immediately and do not run; drop to the floor and cover the face with hands; and roll on the floor to put out flames.
+Teach children what to do if their clothes catch on fire.
+Stop immediately and don't run; drop to the floor and cover the face with hands; and roll on the floor to put out flames.

 - Practice an evacuation plan.
-Create and practice an evacuation plan with your children.
-Determine two ways to exit any room in a house.
+Create an evacuation plan and practice it every six months.
+Determine two ways to exit each room and where to meet outside.
 Don't use lockable doorknobs on a child's bedroom.
-Teach your children to leave a burning building by crawling under the smoke.
-Determine a meeting place outside, preferably in the front of a house where firefighters can easily find you.
-If you live in an apartment building, practice using posted emergency exit routes with your children.
+Teach your children to leave a smoky area by crawling on the floor.